 Sokoban is a puzzle game played on a rectangular grid.
 The goal is for the player's avatar to push boxes onto marked goal squares.
 The challenge comes from the placement of the walls, goals and boxes and the restriction that the avatar is only strong enough to push one block at a time and cannot pull blocks at all.
 The simplest way of explaining it is to show a picture, for example Figure 1, which shows a level with a single box and a single goal.
-This figure and the other screenshots in this paper are from JSoko (Damgaard et al. 2010).
+This figure and the other screenshots in this paper are from JSoko [4].

-Culberson has shown (Culberson 1998) that Sokoban is PSPACE-complete, meaning that it is in a sense at least as difficult as almost any one-player game.
+Culberson [3] has shown that Sokoban is PSPACE-complete, meaning that it is in a sense at least as difficult as almost any one-player game.
 (Most games that are hard in this sense are for two or more players.)
 This, together with its simple rules, makes Sokoban a challenging candidate for procedural generation of puzzle instances.
+Completely random lan Parberry Dept. of Computer Science & Engineering University of North Texas ian@unt.edu

-Completely random Sokoban levels are extremely likely to be unsolvable, or if they are solvable, then they are likely to be very easy.
+Sokoban levels are extremely likely to be unsolvable, or if they are solvable, then they are likely to be very easy.
 Even hand-made levels suffer from this problem unless the person making the level is an experienced Sokoban level designer.

-Most other research done on Sokoban has been geared towards solving existing Sokoban puzzles (Junghanns and Schaeffer 1997, Botea et al. 2003).
-Some work has also been done on estimating the difficulty of a given Sokoban problem (Jarušek and Pelánek 2010a, Ashlock and Schonfeld 2010).
-Relatively little research has been done on generating new Sokoban levels (Murase et al. 1996, Masaru et al. 2003), although there are several existing generator programs (Mühendisi Accessed 2011).
-Additionally, there has been some research on generating levels for other PSPACEcomplete puzzle games (Servais 2005).
+Most other research done on Sokoban has been geared towards solving existing Sokoban puzzles (Junghanns and Schaeffer [8], Botea, Müller, and Schaeffer [2]).
+Some work has also been done on estimating the difficulty of a given Sokoban problem (Jarušek and Pelánek [6], Ashlock and Schonfeld [1]).
+Relatively little research has been done on generating new Sokoban levels (Murase, Matsubara, and Hiraga [11], Masaru, Tomoyumi, and Satoru [9]), although there are several existing generator programs (for example, those listed in [10]).
+Additionally, there has been some research on generating levels for other PSPACE-complete puzzle games (for example, Servais [12]).

+The remainder of this paper is divided into six sections.
+Section 2 discusses what we want to achieve in more detail.
+Section 3 describes our algorithm at a high level in pseudocode.
+Section 4 discusses how our Sokoban generator constructs level sets.
+Section 5 gives some experimental data on the expected running time of our Sokoban generation algorithm.
+Section 6 contains the conclusion and some open problems.

-The interested reader is invited to visit our Sokoban Generator webpage (Taylor and Parberry 2011) for supplementary information.
-This includes some more detailed instructions for the novice on how to play Sokoban, several hundred procedurally generated Sokoban levels, a link to an open source Java implementation called JSoko on which to play-test those levels, a short video showing JSoko's solution to some of our levels, some larger color images from this paper, and the archived data from the experiments performed to generate the performance data for the tables and figures that will appear later in this paper.
+The interested reader is invited to visit our Sokoban Generator webpage [14] (see Figure 2) for supplementary information.
+This includes some more detailed instructions for the novice on how to play Sokoban, several hundred procedurally generated Sokoban levels, a link to an open source Java implementation called JSoko on which to play-test those levels, a short video showing JSoko's solution to some of our levels, some larger color images from this paper, and the archived data that we used to generate the tables and figures in Section 5.

-OBJECTIVES
+2. OBJECTIVES